pbrochart/oaunofficial/README.md

 as high and far as if they had 125 fps even when their actual fps is lower or unstable (but require more bandwidth).
 Revision 322: Minor enhancements on CTF and small bug fixes from ioquake3.
-Revision 323: Fix broken AI by moving green armour at the end of list and remove unused-but-set gcc warnings.
+Revision 323: Fix broken AI by moving green armour at the end of list.
 Revision 324: Add cg_hudFullScreen (disabled by default): Make the hud independent from cg_viewsize and fix the crosshair position.
 Increase com_maxfps and pmove_accurate limit to 250.